MWatty/Peaches-n-Green/README.md

 the enter your first and last name section.
 This was changed to text.
 I also noted that I had incorrectly placed the required format for the text box in the wrong place.
 Both were amended and re-tested and appear to be working satisfactorily

-* In order to ensure that my user stories were met, I amended the name of the Pantry section in the navigation bar to Essentials.
-As a user I feel this navigaiton link is more desirable and user focused.
-This will allow for someone that may be embarking on making and creating their first vegetarian dishes to think what do I neeed to get started in the Kitchen

 * The background filter used to blur was not applied to the "10 essentials for your Kitchen Pantry" this was amended and checked on all devices